christineywang/product-catalogue/README.md

 ## Creating your Contentful space

 Before we take a look at the project files, let’s create a new space in Contentful.
-When you create a space in Contentful, you can either create an empty space (so you would be building your content model from scratch) or you can create a example space that has a content model (and even some entries) already included.
+When you create a space in Contentful, you can either create an empty space (so you would be building your content model from scratch) or you can create an example space that has a content model (and even some entries) already included.
 Example spaces are a great way for you to get started with Contentful so for this project, we will be creating an example space.

 From the [web app](https://be.contentful.com/login), click on the hamburger menu on the upper left > _+ Add space_.